Encyclopaedia Inflationaris: Basic Equations

 Each inflationary model must also be CMB normalized, that is to say the amplitude of the power spectra, say at $k=\kstar$, is completely fixed by the amplitude of the CMB anisotropies measured today.
 On the largest length scales, this is given to a good approximation by the CMB quadrupole $\Qrms/T\equiv \sqrt{5C_2/(4\pi)}\simeq 6\times 10^{-6}$, where $T\simeq 2.725\, \K$ is the CMB blackbody temperature.
 This is achieved if $\calP_{\zeta \zero}\simeq 60\, \Qrms^2/T^2$.
 Using the slow-roll approximation of the Friedmann-Lema\^{\i}tre equation and writing the potential as $V(\phi)=M^4v(\phi)$, such that the mass scale $M$ is singled out, one arrives at

 This is a model-depend expression (it depends on $v$) in which we have rendered explicit the dependence in the pivot time.
-On a more robust basis, CMB data are strongly constraining the value of $\Pstar \equiv \calP_\zeta(\kstar)$ and supplementing the Planck CMB temperature likelihood by the WMAP large-scale polarization data, one gets the one-sigma confidence interval
+On a more robust basis, CMB data are strongly constraining the value of $\Pstar \equiv \calP_\zeta(\kstar)$, from the {\DetailedData} data one gets the one-sigma confidence interval

 at $\kstar = 0.05\,\Mpc^{-1}$.
 This constraint and the one- and two-sigma contours in the planes $(\epsilon_1,\epsilon_2)$ and $(\nS,r)$ represented in all the figures have been obtained from a slow-roll analysis of the \data data.
 Since the analysis is in all point identical to the one of the WMAP seven years data performed in \Refc{Martin:2010kz}, we do not repeat it here.
 The interested reader can find all the details in the appendix B of \Refc{Martin:2010kz}.
 Moreover, in order to get a robust inference, we have used the second order expression for the power spectra.
 Therefore, all the results presented below are marginalized over the second order slow-roll parameters.